Astaraxia-Linux/Astral/README.md

 ### astral-recipegen

-A tool to generate `.stars` recipes without manually typing boilerplate.
+Generates `.stars` recipes so you don't have to type boilerplate.

 ### Interactive Mode